 At the Microwave Electronics Laboratory, we focus on application driven research on high speed electronic

 components, circuits and systems for future communication and remote sensing applications.

 The research spans frequencies from below 1 GHz to 500 GHz.
 Our main research areas are within wireless high

 speed digital communication, sensors such as radar systems and radiometers, and microwave heating.
 We demonstrate innovative microwave components and circuits in our own fabrication lab, the Nanofabrication

 Laboratory at MC2, or at external cooperation partners/foundries.
 We characterize our components and circuits

 in our measurement laboratory.

 Most of our work is project oriented together with other universities, companies and institutes, where the Microwave Electronic Laboratory is responsible for hardware research and development.
-In addition we contribute to an extensive educational programme including Master of Science and PhD level; approximately 30 PhD students are at the moment pursuing their studies towards a PhD-degree.
+In addition we contribute to an extensive educational programme including Master of Science and PhD level.

 Head of Laboratory